Feeling the Physical Pain of a Broken Heart

 - Low blood pressure

-Symptoms, such as those listed above should never be ignored.
-It is important to understand the condition does cause the heart muscle to become temporarily weaker.
-Due to the weakened state of the heart various complications are possible, such as life threatening heart rhythms, shock and low blood pressure.
-Careful monitoring of patients with the condition is needed to identify serious complications quickly.
+These symptoms should never be ignored, and it is important to remember that broken heart syndrome temporarily weakens the heart muscle.
+Various complications are possible in this weakened state, such as life-threatening heart rhythms, shock and low blood pressure.
+Careful monitoring of patients with broken heart syndrome is needed to identify serious complications quickly.